What is penetration testing? | Process and methods

 IT Governance’s penetration testing solutions

-Our CREST-accredited penetration testing services have been developed to align with your business requirements, budget, and value you assign to the assets you intend to test.
+Our CREST-accredited penetration testing services have been developed to align with your business requirements and budget, as well as the value you assign to the assets you intend to test.

 Our proprietary security testing methodology is closely aligned with the SANS, OSSTMM (Open Source Security Testing Methodology Manual) and OWASP (Open Web Application Security Project) methodologies.

 Level 1 penetration tests are suitable for organisations that want to identify common exploitable weaknesses targeted by opportunistic attackers using freely available, automated attack tools.
 They are an off-the-shelf option with fixed constraints and are priced by scale according to factors such as the number of IP addresses in scope.